Charged resonances and Minimal Dark Matter bound states at a multi-TeV muon collider: associated production

 The SM background, which we find to be of the order of a few fb in the acceptance region, is given mainly by events with jets emitted by the radiation of an s-channel photon, where the third jet is produced by a gluon radiated from a quark.
 A subdominant background component consists of jets from $WW$ production, while the background contribution from $t \bar t$ events is almost negligible.

 We apply a simple strategy to identify the jets coming from the $X$ decays, and consequently to reconstruct the heavy charged resonance.
 We observe (cfr.
 Fig. \ref{fig:deltaR}) that in the case of heavier $X$ resonances, the jets from the $X$ are mostly emitted back-to-back and have a large $\Delta R$ separation; for lighter $X$, instead, they tend to be collimated and closer.
+As shown in Fig. \ref{fig:deltaR}, in the case of heavy $X$ resonances, $m_X>\sqrt{s}/2$, the two jets emitted by the $X$ decays have a large $\Delta R$ separation.
+For the majority of the events, this separation is the largest one among the $\Delta R$'s of the three $p_T$-leading jets.
+For lighter $X$, instead, the two emitted jets are collimated and closer.
+In this case, for most of the events, their separation is the smallest one.
 We thus consider the three $\Delta R$ separations among the three $p_T$-leading jets and, for $m_X \leq \sqrt s/2$, we identify the two jets from the $X$ by assuming that they are those with the smallest separation (consequently the third remaining jet is identified with the $W$ jet), while, for $m_X > \sqrt s/2$, the two $X$ jets are identified with those with the largest separation (the third remaining jet constitutes the hadronically decayed $W$).

 In order to reduce the background and to obtain a clean reconstruction of the $X$ resonance, we then consider a cut on the invariant mass of the reconstructed $W$ boson ($M_W$):